-There are plenty of good and bad espresso grinders on the market.
-But before you choose a specific grinder, picking the right category is the first step.
+There are many good and bad espresso grinders on the market.
+But before you decide on a grinder, choosing the right grinder category is the first step.

-Four main categories, one emerging fifth — and none of them is automatically the best.
-Hand grinders, single-dosing grinders, timer-based hopper grinders, grind-by-weight grinders, and — more recently — grinders with electronic grind adjustment: all of them can produce excellent espresso.
-The question isn't which category makes the best coffee, but which fits your daily routine.
-How often do you switch beans?
-How many espressos per day?
+Four main categories, one emerging fifth – and none of them is automatically the best.
+Hand grinders, single-dosing grinders, doser grinders with timers, grind-by-weight grinders, and recently grinders with electronic grind adjustment: they can all deliver excellent espresso.
+The question isn't which category makes the best coffee, but which one fits your daily routine.
+How often do you change beans?
+How many espressos a day?
 How much do you want to control yourself?
-We go through all five types — with an honest take on their strengths and weaknesses.
+We go through all five types – with an honest assessment of their strengths and weaknesses.

-Hand grinder: You weigh your coffee, crank, done.
+Hand grinder: You weigh the coffee, crank, done.
 No electricity, no retention, lowest budget.
-The trade-off: muscle work with every shot.
+On the downside: physical effort for every shot.

-Single-dosing grinder: You weigh your coffee, drop it in the top, the grinder mills everything out.
-Switch beans anytime, minimal retention, direct feedback when dialling in.
+Single-dosing grinder: You weigh the coffee, put it in the top, and the grinder mills everything out.
+Bean switching at any time, low retention, direct feedback when adjusting.

-Timer-based hopper grinder: Beans in the hopper, press a button, the grinder runs for a set time.
-Fast once properly dialled in.
+Doser grinder with timer (bean hopper): Beans in the hopper, press a button, the grinder mills for a set time.
+Fast, once properly adjusted.
 But: retention, little flexibility when switching beans.

 Grind-by-weight grinder: Like the hopper grinder, but with an integrated scale.
-It stops not by time but by weight.
-Solves the timer grinder's biggest problem — but costs more.
+It stops not by time, but by weight.
+Solves the biggest problem of the timer grinder – but also costs more.

-Click on a type for pros, cons, and who it's for.
+Click on a type for pros, cons, and target audience.

 Single-dosing principle▼